rabbitholecomputing/SCSI2SD-V5/readme.txt

 SCSI2SD, The SCSI Hard Drive Emulator for retro computing.

-Traditional hard drives last 5 years*.
-Maybe, if you're luckly, you'll get 10 years of service from a particular drive.
-The lubricants wear out, the spindles rust.
-SCSI2SD is a modern replacement for failed drives.
+SCSI2SD is a modern, solid-state replacement for failed or failing single ended SCSI hard drives.
 It allows the use of vintage computer hardware long after their mechanical drives fail.
-The use of SD memory cards solves the problem of transferring data between the vintage computer and a modern PC
+The use of SD memory cards solves the problem of transferring data between the vintage computer and a modern PC.

-*All statistics are made up.

 Features